cleanlab/cleanlab-studio/docs/source/concepts/index.rst

 """"

 JSON is a standard data interchange format.
-Cleanlab Studio expects text/tabular data encoded as a JSON array of JSON objects, where each object has the same set of keys.
+Cleanlab Studio expects text/tabular data encoded as a JSON array of JSON objects.
 Values must be primitives: Cleanlab Studio doesn’t support nested JSON structures, you must flatten them.

 All objects in your dataset must contain the same set of keys; if a value is missing from one of your rows of data, map it to :code:`null`.